spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 ## Connecting to the P1 meter
 Connect the esp8266 to an RJ12 cable/connector following the diagram.

 2 May 2025: Schematic.pdf is the electrical schematic.
 You can use it wire a breadboard.
-P1meterv2.kicad_pcb is the file I used to order the PCB.
+P1meterv2.kicad_pcb is the updated file I used to order the PCB.
 It uses the open source KiCad software.
 The datablad PDF suggests a modular jack to use.

 BE AWARE: most jacks are reversed (locking clip below/at PCB side).
-I used the wrong (reversed) one, so I had to rotate 1 of the connectors 180.
+I used the wrong, reversed one (see the pictures in the assets directory), so I had to rotate 1 of the connectors 180.
 Which means a standard RJ12 cable will not work with the setup.
 Either order a correct jack or an RJ12 shrink tool.

 ## Data Sent